SlowBearDigger/QRGeneratorXMR/README.md

 This is the source code for the website
 For the peace of mind

+NOW YOU CAN ADD CUSTOM MESSAGE IN QR FOR MONERO AND BITCOIN

 Just install node
 Open in Visual Studio Code